mirajspatzcl/umami/README.md

 ## 🚀 Getting Started

 A detailed getting started guide can be found at [umami.is/docs](https://umami.is/docs/).
+LOL

 ---